 My best thinking happens while I am running, and often by the time I get home from a run I am overflowing with ideas, goals, plans, people I want to talk to, articles I want to write, things I want to create.
 I lose some of them in the transition of rushing to shower and getting out the door, but the big ones I keep long enough to talk into my phone on my way to work.

 2012 will be one of my biggest challenges and one I have been thinking about often the last few weeks.
 As January 1st approaches, I will be once again starting to train for Ironman Wisconsin.
 Déjà, I was here last year.
 I am now $1200 into registration for a race I have not done, and one I am quite sure I don’t have a chance in hell of completing.
 “What the hell am I thinking?” is the recurring thought that keeps looping through my head.
 I am not strong enough, not conditioned enough and not sure I am able to fight hard enough.
 I can’t swim, yes I said can’t.
 The furthest I have ever swam is a quarter mile, the last time I was able to ride seriously I needed help getting off my bike because once bent I couldn’t straighten on my own.
 My running mileage total this year is the same as one month last year!
 Again what the hell am I thinking?
+I know and I believe beyond any doubt that I cannot do this.
+Yet as I organize my planner for 2012, my training plan is in there and along with everything else I have in my life I will begin the process.
+This year, unlike last year I don’t even have an endurance base to build from so starting from scratch takes on a whole new meaning.

 Mapping out my calendar, my first week of January looks like this.
 Teach at the college two days, work at my clinic 4 days, work at the EAP office 2 days, work at Gold’s 4 days, 3 social engagements, 2 little boys at home that are more exhausting than all those things combined, 3 dogs that I love to spend time with….and somewhere in there did I mention I need to start training for a race I am sure I can’t do.
 I am convinced I am on the wrong side of the desk in the therapy department.